hincz-lab/TDP_43_Phase_Separation/README.md

 - Hoomd-Blue 2.9.7
 - Azplugins 0.12.0
 - GSD 2.7.0

+The most recent stable versions of libraries/packages which can be used to run the sanalysis code are:

+- Python 3.9.17
+- Numpy 1.25.0
+- GSD 3.0.1
+- Matplotlib 3.7.1
+- PIL 9.4.0
+- ffmpy 0.3.0
+- Pandas 1.5.3

 But stable versions of libraries and packages which can be used to successfully run bits of code will be listed individually for each chunk of code.